Performance You Can Prove – Service Execution and Risk Mitigation

 Look for a contractor who has a formal incident reporting system that includes:

-When documentation is complete and consistent, liability protection becomes much stronger.
+When documentation is complete and consistent, liability protection becomes much stronger and aligns with the checklist standards for contractor qualification.

 4. Performance Reviews and Continuous Improvement